 Unlike the high-priced neighboring areas of San Fran and Sonoma where a 4BR, 2BA home goes for $2.5 to $4 million, 4BR, 2BA houses near SSU can be fetched in the $680K to $750K range, while still generating strong rents.
 A recent 2019 client purchased a 5 BR, 3BA house for $795K and was able to rent it for over $65K.
-Rohnert Park is filled 80% with families and single professionals that work in SF or wine country, with the remaining 20% rented by students attending Sonoma State.
-It is a vibrant and steady enclave which did not see a big dip in home prices in the last economic downturn.
+Rohnert Park is filled 80% with friendly families and single professionals that work in SF or wine country, with the remaining 20% rented by students attending Sonoma State.

-In Rohnert Park, the average 4BR, 2 BA (sleeps 5) price in 2019 is $715,000 while yearly rent averages $43,500 ($725/month per student x 5 students x 12 months).
-This generates a P2R ratio of 16.4, currently the lowest (and best) in the state.
-There are even some desirable 4BR, 3BA's going for $680K right now (Spring 2019) which would make the ratio drop to 15.6, which is Supremely Lucrative.
+In Rohnert Park, the average 4BR, 2 BA (sleeps 5) price in 2019 is $725,000 while yearly rent averages $48,000 ($800/month per student x 5 students x 12 months).
+This generates a P2R ratio of 15.1, currently the lowest (and best) in the state.
 We are very bullish on this area that no professional investors have their eye on.
 We do.
 This is the town we would invest in if the decision is purely financially-based.